electron/electron/docs/api/web-frame-main.md

 #### `frame.origin` _Readonly_

-A `string` representing the current origin of the frame.
+A `string` representing the current origin of the frame, serialized according to [RFC 6454](https://www.rfc-editor.org/rfc/rfc6454).
 This may be different from the URL.
 For instance, if the frame is a child window opened to `about:blank`, then `frame.origin` will return the parent frame's origin, while `frame.url` will return the empty string.
+Pages without a scheme/host/port triple origin will have the serialized origin of `"null"` (that is, the string containing the letters n, u, l, l).

 #### `frame.top` _Readonly_